worldwidewoogie/demomod/README.md

 * A custom ingot dropped by the ore
 * A custom sword, bow, pickaxe, axe, hoe, and shovel
 * A custom set of armor
+* A custom hostile mob entity

 The following are planned and/or being worked on:

-* A custom aggressive mob entity
 * A tamable mob entity
 * A build script to produce a working mod jar file